SasaKaranovic/DIY-Filament-Dryer/README.md

 ## What is this project about?
 [![DIY WiFi Enabled Filament Dry Box](http://img.youtube.com/vi/txF2oQPIjb4/0.jpg)](http://www.youtube.com/watch?v=txF2oQPIjb4 "DIY WiFi Enabled Filament Dry Box")

-Above video shows the finished DryBox, how it works and motivation behind some of the design decisions.
+"Above video shows the finished DryBox, how it works and motivation behind some of the design decisions." - Sasa Karanovic

 ## How can I build my own?
-The above video explains the idea and how hardware and firmware works.
+"The above video explains the idea and how hardware and firmware works.
 It's recommended that you watch that first.
-Hardware and firmware build instructions and source files are available in their respective folders.
+Hardware and firmware build instructions and source files are available in their respective folders." -Sasa Karanovic

+This project creates an in place replacement for controlling the Sunlu Filament Dryer Box.

+As time progresses, I hope to add onto Sasa Karanovic's work to allow for DIY filemnt stroage enclosures.

 ---